log2timeline/dftimewolf/docs/architecture.md

 project, creating an analysis VM, verifying that a file exists, etc.

-`process` is where all the magic happens - here is where you'll want to paralellize things as much as possible (copying a disk, running plaso, etc.).
+`process` is where all the magic happens - here is where you'll want to parallelize things as much as possible (copying a disk, running plaso, etc.).
 You'll be adding information to the state (e.g. processed plaso files) in the module's output as you go.
 You can access a previous module's output (i.e. your input) using `self.state.input` and manipulate the current module's output using